super-easy-forms/super-easy-forms/README.md

 <a href="https://aws.amazon.com/what-is-cloud-computing"><img style="margin-left:70px" align="right" height="70px" width="190px" src="https://d0.awsstatic.com/logos/powered-by-aws.png" alt="Powered by AWS Cloud Computing"></a>
 </div>

-## New in version 2.0
+## New Features
 - Updated to node 10.X
 - Easier installation Built in commands have been added to further facilitate installation/configuration/setup
-- Documentation: Detailed documentation includes an API method glossary, CLI commands and everything else you need to use/integrate/collaborate with super-easy-forms.
+- [Documentation](https://supereasyforms.com/docs): Detailed documentation includes an API method glossary, CLI commands and everything else you need to use/integrate/collaborate with super-easy-forms.
 - Support for multiple Forms: Create and monitor as many forms as you want.
 - Export your form submissions: Command that lets you export the database table of your form as either JSON or CSV.
 - Reusable methods: Easily integrate super-easy-forms into your own project or build your own workflows using components from super-easy-forms.